 grub> boot

-The first line sets the partition that the root filesystem is on.
-The second line tells GRUB the location of the kernel you want to use.
-Start typing /boot/vmli, and then use tab-completion to fill in the rest.
-Type root=/dev/sdX to set the location of the root filesystem.
+to set the location of the root filesystem.
 Yes, this seems redundant, but if you leave this out you’ll get a kernel panic.
-How do you know the correct partition? hd0,1 = /dev/sda1. hd1,1 = /dev/sdb1. hd3,2 = /dev/sdd2.
-I think you can extrapolate the rest.
+How do you know the correct partition? hd0,1 = /dev/sda1

 The third line sets the initrd file, which must be the same version number as the kernel.